Information for young people on understanding a mental health diagnosis, and how it may affect you.

 Just like getting a diagnosis for a physical health problem, like eczema or diabetes, a health professional can give you a mental health diagnosis based on what you’re experiencing.

-For example, if you feel very low, find it difficult to get out of bed and are crying a lot of the time, you might be given a diagnosis of depression.
+For example, if you feel very low, are finding it difficult to get out of bed and are crying a lot of the time, you might be given a diagnosis of depression.

 Even though lots of people can have the same diagnosis, they might all experience their condition differently.